HeGTa: Leveraging Heterogeneous Graph-enhanced Large Language Models for Few-shot Complex Table Understanding: METHODOLOGY

 \subsubsection{Multi-granularity Self-supervised Instruction Tasks}

-Drawing inspiration from the methodologies presented in LLaVA~\cite{llava}, Time-LLM\cite{timellm}, and GraphGPT~\cite{graphgpt}, we develop a method to effectively align the vector spaces of two distinct modalities of data: tables and NLs.
-We introduce the soft prompts technique as a bridge between the two encoders and focus on fine-tuning only the tabular graph encoder and the LoRA\cite{lora} module within the LLM.
-This process, designed to be lightweight, enables the LLM to grasp the topological information of tables through semantic instruction learning.
+Drawing inspiration from the methodologies in LLaVA~\cite{llava}, Time-LLM~\cite{timellm}, and GraphGPT~\cite{graphgpt}, we develop a method to effectively align the vector spaces of two distinct modalities of data: tables and NLs.
+We introduce the soft prompt technique as a bridge between the two encoders and focus on fine-tuning the tabular graph encoder and the LoRA~\cite{lora} module within the LLM.
+This process, designed to be lightweight, enables the LLM to grasp the topological information of tables through semantic instruction tuning.

-Instruction learning~\cite{instruct1, instruct2}, a technique that merges fine-tuning with prompt learning, significantly enhances the generalization capabilities of LLMs.
+Instruction tuning~\cite{instruct1, instruct2}, a technique that merges fine-tuning with prompt learning, significantly enhances the generalization capabilities of LLMs.
 Therefore, before the model-tuning process, we pre-format the self-supervised training data into an instruction-based QA format.
-Examples of training data for the three tasks—Table Row Classification, Table Cell Matching, and Table Context Generation—are illustrated in Fig.~\ref{fig:datasample}.
+Examples of training data for instruction tuning are illustrated in Fig.~\ref{fig:datasample}.